 - Official TOEFL or IELTS test scores within the last two years for international applicants whose native language is not English.
 Test may be waived for those who have received a degree from a country with English as the official language of instruction.
 Use the following codes when requesting scores to be sent to Hopkins: JHU Code: 5332; Department Code: 57.

 Once you submit your application online, you will receive an email from Graduate Admissions with a user ID and password, which you can use to log in and monitor the status of your application.

 All application documents must be provided in English (either the original or translation of the original documents).
 If you are unable to secure translation to English we recommend that you contact World Education Services.

-For more information about application requirements, please see the Graduate Admissions website; for questions or inquiries about the online application and supporting documents, contact the Graduate Admissions office using the online contact form.
+For more information about application requirements, or for questions or inquiries about the online application and supporting documents, please see the Graduate Admissions website.